driemworks/fangorn/README.md

 It supports a modular and dynamic storage backend, which  can be customized for specialized plaintext locations, intent storage locations, and ciphertext download locations.

-It boasts an extensible *gadgets* module that allows for the implementation of new kinds of... gadgets.
+It boasts an extensible *gadgets* module that allows for the implementation of new gadgets.

+- Dependencies and technologies used
+  - describe silent threshold encryption
+  - iroh for networking
+  - ink! smart contracts
+  - substrate-contracts-node

+- todo: describe gadgets + intents, [link to gadgets readme](./fangorn/src/gadget/README.md)

 ## Setup Guide